Quick Summary

 Dr. Verghese Kurien is also known as the “Milkman of India” for his pivotal role in transforming India’s dairy industry.

-The White Revolution is a crucial topic for UPSC aspirants due to its significance in agriculture, rural development, economy, and government policies.
+The White Revolution is a crucial topic for UPSC aspirants due to its significance in agriculture, rural development, the economy, and government policies.
 Understanding the concept, its impact, and the challenges faced by the dairy sector is essential for answering UPSC questions related to these areas.